notskm/vscode-clang-tidy/README.md

 * `clang-tidy.compilerArgsBefore`: List of arguments to prepend to the compiler command line
 * `clang-tidy.lintOnSave`: Whether or not to lint files when they are saved
 * `clang-tidy.buildPath`: Path to the build folder.
 Equivalent to clang-tidy -p /path
+* `clang-tidy.fixOnSave`: Whether or not to fix files when they are saved

 ## Extension Commands